 In addition to maintaining regular office hours, weekend and evening hours are available by appointment.
 Please contact Jennifer D. Armstrong, LLC, today to discuss your legal needs.

-Statement of Client Rights & Responsibilities
+Statement of Client Rights and Responsibilities

 - To have their attorneys diligently advocate their interests within the bounds of the law and legal ethics.